Research

 Available techniques permit a multi-scale study of ontogeny in these species, from genetics through morphology up to physiology and behaviour, easing the integration of information from different levels of biological organisation, following a bottom-up (gene-to-behaviour) approach (see left).

-Zebrafish, medaka and Annual fish of the genus Austrolebias are related teleosts with variable degree of independent evolution, making them suitable for a systematic comparative approach of ontogeny in the search of conserved and species-specific mechanisms of development (see below).
+Zebrafish, medaka and Annual killifish of the genus Austrolebias are related teleosts with variable degree of independent evolution, making them suitable for a systematic comparative approach of ontogeny in the search of conserved and species-specific mechanisms of development (see below).

 In addition to these advantages, teleost fish have also recently emerged as valuable experimental models to address the phenomenological basis of several human diseases.